IMAP-Science-Operations-Center/imap_processing/docs/source/project-management/requirement-and-issue-tracking.rst

 * Requirement issues should track sub-issues that describe the implementation.
    * Unlike the L5 requirement issues, these issues close once the code is merged.
    * Sub-issues allow for better tracking of how SPIKES, implementation issues, and requirements are related to each other.
 They also allow the use of L5 requirements as a starting point to see the design history of each feature.
-* If a re-design is proposed that impacts an already tested requirement, that requirement issue should be re-opened and any new SPIKEs or implementation tasks should be appended to the original task list.
+* If a re-design is proposed that impacts an already tested requirement, the issue should be re-opened
+   * In addition to re-opening the issue, the following steps should occur:
+      * The requirement issue should be re-opened
+      * Any new SPIKEs or implementation tasks should be appended to the original task list.
+      * A comment should be added to the issue explaining why the issue was re-opened.
+      * The "Passed" label should be changed to "Re-test"
    * Doing this will keep a record of the evolution of implementation decisions that impacted the requirement and a record of the requirement status throughout the project.
    * This is useful for providing context to new team members or anyone who needs to remember why a particular design was chosen to satisfy a requirement vs another approach.
 * A backlog grooming will take place once per month to re-prioritize and clean up the issue board.